• Skip to primary navigation

 Almond butter vs. peanut butter

-You can use almond, peanut or cashew butter in this recipe, though I recommend almond for its taste.
-While almond and cashew butter are typically healthier, peanut butter offers a cheaper alternative.
+You can use almond, peanut or cashew butter in this sauce, though I recommend almond for its taste.

-Almond and peanut butter have similar nutritional profiles, but almond is slightly healthier as it contains more vitamins, minerals and fibre.
 Ultimately, it's up to you which you use!
 For more information, check out this nutritional comparison of almond butter and peanut butter.

 Storage